NeurodataWithoutBorders/nwb_hackathons/HCK07_2020_Seattle/README.md

 - **Dates:** Mon, Feb.
 3 (12:00 PM) -- Thur.
 Feb.
 6 (3:00 PM), 2020.
 - **Location:** [Allen Institute for Brain Science, Seattle, WA](https://www.google.com/maps/place/Allen+Institute/@47.6251853,-122.3412859,17z/data=!3m1!4b1!4m5!3m4!1s0x5490150705cb5703:0x499c58d72a7bcf9!8m2!3d47.6251817!4d-122.3390919).
 - **Registration:** This event is centered around core NWB development and is per-invitation only.
-Stay tuned for upcoming announcements for our User Days and several upcoming training events at leading neuroscience conferences.
-Details on how to register coming soon.
+Space at the event is limited.
+If you did not receive an invitation but would like to attend then please contact the organizaing committee.
+If you have been invited and will be joining us, then please complete the registration form available [here](https://nam12.safelinks.protection.outlook.com/?url=https%3A%2F%2Fforms.gle%2FNy5jYhwoQffKUjtQ9&data=02%7C01%7C%7Cde03e0e83ddb43e7492b08d77774816a%7C32669cd6737f4b398bddd6951120d3fc%7C0%7C0%7C637109214572629580&sdata=8O73uCbojxRsvVb7%2BWZKPySQojM9CMMVxip056391Go%3D&reserved=0)  by **December 20, 2019**.

 ## Table of Contents